neoforged/.github/primers/26.1/index.md

     - `GLX#make(T, Consumer)` is removed
     - `NativeImage`
         - `computeTransparency` - Returns whether there is at least one transparent or translucent pixel in the image.
+            - This crashes if the image's area is greater than 512MiB, or 2GiB with color data.
         - `isClosed` - Whether the image is closed or deallocated.
     - `Transparency` - An object of whether some image has a translucent and/or transparent pixel.
     - `Window` now takes the `GpuBackend` instead of the `ScreenManager`